 EY GAM provides a global framework for delivering high-quality audit services through the consistent application of thought processes, judgments and procedures in all audit engagements, regardless of the size.
 EY GAM also requires compliance with relevant ethical requirements, including independence from the audited entity.
 Making risk assessments; reconsidering and modifying them as appropriate; and using these assessments to determine the nature, timing and extent of audit procedures are fundamental to EY GAM.
 The methodology also emphasizes applying appropriate professional skepticism in the execution of audit procedures.
-EY GAM is based on International Standards on Auditing (ISAs), the auditing standards applicable in Gibraltar.
+EY GAM is based on International Standards on Auditing (ISAs) and is supplemented in Romania to comply with the local romanian auditing standards and regulatory or statutory requirements.